bitmark-inc/bitmarkd/README.md

 * Install the go language package for your system
 * Configure environment variables for go system
-* install the ZMQ4, UCL, Argon2 libraries
+* install the ZMQ4 and Argon2 libraries

 For shell add the following to the shell's profile (remark the `export CC=clang` if you wish to use gcc)